statengeneraal/laws-markdown/verdrag/air/service/agreement/between/the/kingdom/of/the/netherlands/and/the/etc/BWBV0005857/README.md

 ####Air Service Agreement between the Kingdom of the Netherlands and the Republic of Zambia

-Treedt in werking op een nader te bepalen tijdstip
+Treedt in werking per 01-05-2015

-Preamble The Kingdom of the Netherlands and the Republic of Zambia, hereinafter referred to as the Contracting Parties; Being parties to the [Convention on International Civil Aviation](../../../../../../../../../../../../../../verdrag/convention/on/international/civil/aviation/BWBV0005507/README.md) opened for signature at Chicago on 7 December 1944; Desiring to contribute to the progress of international aviation; Desiring to guarantee the highest level of safety and security in international air transport; Desiring to conclude an Agreement between the Republic of Zambia and the Kingdom of the Netherlands for Air Services between and beyond their respective territories;   Have agreed as follows:
+Preamble The Kingdom of the Netherlands and the Republic of Zambia, hereinafter referred to as the Contracting Parties; Being parties to the Convention on International Civil Aviation opened for signature at Chicago on 7 December 1944; Desiring to contribute to the progress of international aviation; Desiring to guarantee the highest level of safety and security in international air transport; Desiring to conclude an Agreement between the Republic of Zambia and the Kingdom of the Netherlands for Air Services between and beyond their respective territories;   Have agreed as follows:
 ### CHAPTER  I

 ####INTRODUCTION

-Treedt in werking op een nader te bepalen tijdstip
+Treedt in werking per 01-05-2015

 ### Article  1

 ####Definitions

-Treedt in werking op een nader te bepalen tijdstip
+Treedt in werking per 01-05-2015

 1. For the purpose of this Agreement: